R3Dki/ClockCounter/README.md

 TL,DR;
 A kind of working CPU Clock Calculator based on cycles, bc(for float math) and cat(for "calibration").

-This is my first shell code, it finds the Clock Frequency of your CPU by looking at how many cycles are done per second and then by multiplying this value by a multiplier value calculated by dividing the cat output CPU Frequency by the detected cycles.
-It  doesn't work well, but the values it gives are in some way near the correct ones(Max 1Ghz of difference in my 2 PCs).
+This is my first shell code, it finds the Clock Frequency of your CPU by looking at how many 1s are added to a variabiable per second and then by multiplying this value by a multiplier found by dividing the cat output CPU Frequency by the detected 1s.
+It isn't extremely precise, but the values it gives are in some way near the correct ones(Max 300MHz of difference in my Desktop PC and in my Laptop(only when running at least 2 in this case)).

+NOTE: I advise you run this program at least 2/3 times to get the most precise values, also for the same reason you should "focus" on the shell running ClockCounter because if you don't do it then it'll spit whatever your CPU allows it to use.